VIETNAM COUNTRY GUIDE

 • VinaCapital Ventures

-Foreign investment is booming in Vietnam, but the country still has a long way to go in terms of infrastructure, technology, tax incentives, access to skilled labor, and government regulation before it can lure foreign capital to its shores long-term.
+Foreign investment is booming in Vietnam, but the country still has a long way to go in terms of infrastructure, tech, and government regulation before it can lure foreign capital to its shores long-term.

 The government is actively opening the economy to foreign investors for everything from real estate to stocks to starting a company or investing in one through private equity.

-However, if your main interest is in real estate, places like Cambodia, Thailand, Malaysia, and the Philippines are much more attractive for foreign property ownership.
+However, if your main interest is in real estate, then nearby countries like Cambodia, Thailand, and Malaysia are far more attractive for foreign property ownership when compared to Vietnam.

 While there is great potential for short and long-term returns, Vietnam’s real estate market is still not user-friendly enough to justify the opportunity cost of investing elsewhere.